-Part Description An object variable that represents the User object or a object Microsoft Jet 3.x Database object whose Password property you want to change. oldpassword A String that is the current setting of the Password property of the User or Jet 3. x Database object. newpassword A String that is the new setting of the Password property of the User or Jet 3. x Database object.
+Part Description An object variable that represents the User object or a Microsoft object Jet 3.x Database object whose Password property you want to change.
+A String that is the current setting of the Password property of the oldpassword User or Jet 3.x Database object.
+A String that is the new setting of the Password property of the User or Jet 3. x Database object.